 Dad taught me simple mechanical things, like how to clean the spark plugs.
 This was back when spark plugs were easy to remove and replace.
 Dad also taught me how to change the oil, lubricate the suspension, and do several other mechanical things.
 Our family car became very well maintained!

 Cars were much easier to work on back then, but they were not that impressive overall.
-Our John Henry's Plumbing, Heating, and Air’s 1954 Chevy panel truck is the perfect example of that.
+Our John Henry's Plumbing, Heating, Air, and Electrical’s 1954 Chevy panel truck is the perfect example of that.
 It’s restored to its original condition.
 It has the original 6-cylinder engine, 3-speed transmission, and suspension.
 It offers a fairly clear window of “the good old days” for cars.
 Mileage is not that good.
 You can feel every bump in the road.
 The front end tends to wander.
 Driving it is difficult compared to cars today and not as safe.

 Thankfully the automotive industry evolved through the years and so have many other industries we tend to take for granted.
 Imagine a world without microwaves, computers, cell phones, remote controls, and a multitude of things we “can’t live without”.